 Duties performed by this MOS include:

-- Plot using fire capability charts and friendly and enemy situation maps
+- Maintain fire capabilities maps and charts, Plot using fire capability charts and friendly and enemy situation maps.

 - Record ammunition expenditure, equipment serviceability, situation, firing point, target and mission reports